 In order to minimise the risks of carbon monoxide poisoning, you should take the following steps:

-- Ensure that all chimneys and flues are regularly cleaned to prevent blockages, this should also be done annually.
+- Ensure that all chimneys and flues are cleaned tp prevent blockages, this should also be done annually

 Where to place a carbon monoxide detector

 You should ideally have a carbon monoxide detector on each floor of your house and definitely in the same room as any potential source of the gas, such as a boiler, stove or oven.
 The detector should be placed around head height on a wall or shelf, although some are also built into ceiling-mounted multipurpose fire alarms.
 You should check your smoke detector to see whether it is already also fitted with a carbon monoxide detector.

 Private landlords are bound by law to fit carbon monoxide alarms where necessary, and failure to do so can lead to a fine of up to £5,000.

 What to do if your carbon monoxide alarm goes off